-Atlas, our controlling shareholder and a related party, obtained a letter of credit from a financial institution in the amount of \$5.0 million at June 30, 2024 and December 31, 2023, payable to the NYSDEC.
+Atlas Holdings LLC, our controlling shareholder and a related party (collectively with its affiliates, "Atlas"), obtained a letter of credit from a financial institution in the amount of \$5.0 million at September 30, 2024 and December 31, 2023, payable to the NYSDEC.
 This letter of credit guarantees the current value of the Company's landfill environmental trust liability.
 See Note 10, "Commitments and Contingencies" for further details.